vilcek/ai_tour/Azure ML service/heart/README.md

 1. Follow the instructions [here](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) until the step named "Install the SDK" to create a local Python environment where you will install the Azure Machine Learning service SDK.

-2. Run the **Classification.ipynb** notebook.
+2. (Optional) Run the **Classification.ipynb** notebook.
 This is a standalone notebook (not dependent on the Azure ML service SDK).
 It will train and save a simple classification model to be further operationalized using Azure ML service model deploying capabilities.

 3. Run the **Azure ML/Configuration.ipynb** notebook.
 This will create a [Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#workspace) and a [Compute Target](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-azure-machine-learning-architecture#compute-target) to train your models on.